Frostfire-Blazeice/WHSTechNotes/journal.md

 | Franklin |  Second     |  91A    |
 | Hardeep  |    third   |  61F    |
 | Marla    |    First   |   35B   |

+# January 6th, 2026

+I went to utah over my christmas break.
+We visited around ten national parks.
+These parks include Zion, Bryce, Arches, Canyonlands, Petrified forest, and a few others.
+It was very fun, and we all overall had a good time.